codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 date: 2017-08-28 05:20:00
 ---

-About manipulating HTML document, it includes the following possibilities that the object `document` offers:
+About manipulating HTML document, the object `document` offers some possibilities as listed below:

 - Finding and modifying specific HTML elements
 - Creating new elements and altering document's structure